dkrzky/dkrzky/README.md

 -  👨🏻‍💻 Now i'm working as **Flutter Developer**
 -   :seedling: Currently learning **Golang, Docker & Kubernetes**
+-   🖥 Experience in the internet industry as a **Network Engineer & Server Administrator**
 -   :penguin: **Linux** ... ❤️

 ### 🔨 Languages and Tools: